 Steps to follow if you receive a Juror Questionnaire

-- Using your Candidate ID number printed on the questionnaire, visit the secure Juror Website at https://ejuror.arlingtonva.us/ to complete and submit the questionnaire online (if using this option, do not mail the form in).
+- Using your Candidate/Juror ID# printed on the postcard, visit the secure Juror Website at https://ejuror.arlingtonva.us/ to complete and submit the form online.

 - The questionnaire is not a summons to appear so please do not call the Clerk’s Office asking to be excused from jury duty.
 Excuses will be considered at the time you are actually summoned to serve as a juror.

-- Failure to respond to the questionnaire may result in your being summoned to Court to complete the form in person.
+- Failure to respond to the questionnaire or providing incomplete information may result in your being summoned to Court to complete the form in person.

 Quick facts about jury service

 - Normal term of service is one day or one trial.